Facebook vs Instagram

 The Bottom Line

 When it comes to evaluating Facebook vs Instagram, it isn’t an either/or situation.
-It depends on your target marketing and your objective and things will change.
+It depends on your target market and your objectives.
 The platforms will continue to evolve and grow, and so will the users.